NiSP-Q/NiSP-Q.github.io/_erasure/eresult.md

 project, we aim to understand real needs of customers on the right to erasure and design solutions to achieve secure personal data deletion with public verifiability.

+For more detail, please see our technical report [Understanding the Right to be Forgotten and its Deployment](OPC Contribution.pdf).

 {% include section.html %}